top of page

 CheckMark.png

-2022 Early Childhood Education Electoral Advocacy Toolkit
+2024 Early Childhood Education Electoral Advocacy Toolkit

 This November, South Dakota voters will elect candidates for important public offices at the national, state, and local levels.
 Those elected will be positioned to determine public policy that will affect the development and well-being of South Dakota’s babies, young children, and families.

-The 2022 election provides an opportunity for policymakers to make bold progress on key issues that all children need to thrive: healthy beginnings, supported families, and early learning.
+The 2024 election provides an opportunity for policymakers to make bold progress on key issues that all children need to thrive: healthy beginnings, supported families, and early learning.

-The COVID-19 crisis has had a devastating impact on many of the support systems for South Dakota’s youngest children and families from child care, to home visiting, to health care.
+The COVID-19 pandemic has had a devastating impact on many of the support systems for South Dakota’s youngest children and families from child care, to home visiting, to health care.
 Those elected in November must strengthen the state’s early childhood system to ensure that policies, programs, and resources best promote children’s healthy development, early learning, and future success in school and in life.

 The children of South Dakota are counting on you to be their champion!